chandan27082002/Data-Science-Jobs-Salaries-Dashboard/README.md

 * Company Location
 * Employee Residence
 * Job Title
-You can find the dataset in the repository under data/data_science_jobs_salaries.csv (Note: Ensure you upload the CSV file to your GitHub repository in the specified folder).
+You can find the dataset in the repository under data/data_science_jobs_salaries.csv

 # Project Insights